taeyoungP/Portfolio_react/README.md

 * To see the works on the portfolio page, click part inside of red line for deployed application & GitHub icon for respective Github repository.
     ![Portfolio Works](./src/assets/project.png)

+## Future Development
+* Implement back-end side for working 'contact form'. (currently not implemented).
+* Polish the design of the website

 ## Credits
 * React.js